ProlificsPanther/RESTAPI/README.md

 # RestfulAPI
-Data is returned to a JSP in JSON format
+Data is returned in JSON format into a JSP

 # Prerequisite:
   * Panther Web Application/Panther 5.5*